 Each year the Culpeper Wellness Foundation provides Healthy Living Grants to support health and wellness related programs and activities in the Foundation’s service area of Culpeper, Madison and Orange counties.
 Funding decisions on providing the grants to nonprofits in these counties are made by a volunteer grants advisory committee.
-The application period typically occurs in March and April, and the review process concludes in early May.
+The application period typically occurs in March and April, and the review process concludes in May.

 Grants In Action

 In 2023, Healthy Living Grants were awarded to 15 organizations: Orange County Free Clinic, Culpeper Food Closet, Boys & Girls Club of Central VA, Manna Ministry, Culpeper Renaissance, Inc., Aging Together, Services for Abused Families (SAFE), Christ-Centered Addiction Restoration Services (CARS), Madison Learning Center, Bridge Ministry, Culpeper Central Adult Day Center, Hero’s Bridge, Madison Free Clinic, People, Inc., and CDR Resource Center.
 Read more

 In 2022, Healthy Living Grants were awarded to seventeen organizations: Aging Together, Boys and Girls Clubs in Madison and Orange, CDR Resource Center, Culpeper Adult Day Care Center, Culpeper Literacy Council, Culpeper Presbyterian Church (Manna Ministry), Hero’s Bridge, Hospice of the Piedmont, Madison Free Clinic, Orange County Free Clinic, Orange County Office on Youth, People, Inc., Rappahannock Rapidan Community Services, Rappahannock Rapidan Regional Commission, Sex, Drugs & God, Inc., Skyline CAP, Inc. and University Physicians Orange Primary Care.